algrinkevich/todo-app/clonify-and-clock-animation/README.md

 ## Features:
 - Responsivity.
 The site is optimized to work well on a variety of screen sizes and devices;
-- It works good in Chrome, Firefox, Safari, Edge, Opera browsers;
+- Works good in Chrome, Firefox, Safari, Edge, Opera browsers;
 - The BEM is used;
 - Rows in the table are highlighted on hover, also added cursor pointer to the icons